It seems (for now!) the dust has settled for breweries in East Austin. Which means I can now share an updated brewery guide for East Austin!

 Read This: Trappist Beer Travels and Adventures

-Want more?
 Check out what’s brewing in my side of town with the North Austin Brewery Guide!
 Or get a guide to all the Austin breweries here.

 By the way, let’s get connected on social media.
 I’m always sharing my newest interviews and adventures, fun events, and exclusive beer giveaways.